tarwn/lessthandot-hugo/blogs/content/posts/2011-07-07-webmatrix-routing-and-magic-pages.md

 Any trailing portion of the URL is then stored in an array for easy access (which we will see later).
 What this allows us to do is create very easy, semantic URLs.

-Example: my application will show me the list of all activities when I go to http://notmyrealurl.com/Activities but will filter the list for the “razor” tag when I go to http://notmyrealurl.com/Activities/razor.
+Example: my application will show me the list of all activities when I go to http://notmyrealurl.com/Activities but will filter the list for the "razor" tag when I go to http://notmyrealurl.com/Activities/razor.

 The exception is files that begin with underscores.
 Underscored files are not accessible, as they are used to protect our Magic Files in the next section.